-SHARE MAT collects personal data on those with whom it engages.
+SHARE MAT collects personal data on those whom it employs, or otherwise engages with, to work within any of our academies or the trust.
 We only collect relevant and necessary personal data in order to complete business processes.
 SHARE MAT does this by carrying out a DPIA on all data that it collects to identify the lawful basis of processing.

-Personal data that we may choose to collect, use, store and share (when appropriate) about you/your child includes, but is not restricted to:
+Personal data that the MAT may choose to collect, use, store and share (when appropriate) about you, includes, but is not restricted to: